-- The field dimensions are 30 yards by 70 yards with two 10-yard end zones, and a midfield line-to-gain.
-No-run zones precede each line-to gain by 5 yards.
-However, some tournaments may use smaller fields because of field space available or to complete tournament scheduling on time. - No-run zones are in place to prevent teams from conducting power run plays.
+- 2. No-run zones are in place to prevent teams from conducting power run plays.
 While in the no-run zones (a 5-yard imaginary zone before midfield and before the end zone), teams cannot run the ball in any fashion.
 All plays must be pass plays, even with a handoff. - 3.
-Stepping on the boundary line is considered out of bounds. - 4.
-Each offensive team approaches only TWO no-run zones in each drive (one zone 5 yards from midfield to gain the first down, and one zone 5 yards from the goal line to score a TD).
+Stepping on the boundary line is considered out of bounds. - Each offensive team approaches only TWO no-run zones in each drive (one zone 5 yards from midfield to gain the first down, and one zone 5 yards from the goal line to score a TD).